-Betty Waynne Allison returns to Pacific Opera Victoria in 2016 for the role of Helena in A Midsummer Night's Dream.
+Betty Waynne Allison returns to Pacific Opera Victoria in February 2017 as the First Lady in Mozart's The Magic Flute – a role she has performed with Edmonton Opera.
 A former POV chorister, Betty participated in Pacific Opera Victoria's 2009 Resident Artist Program and made her POV mainstage debut as Annina in Verdi's La traviata.
 In 2011 she came to international attention in the role of Mary in Pacific Opera Victoria's world première of Mary's Wedding, a new Canadian opera by Andrew MacDonald and Stephen Massicotte.
-In 2014 she performed the roles of Freia and Wellgunde in POV's production of Wagner's Das Rheingold
+In 2014 she performed the roles of Freia and Wellgunde in POV's production of Wagner's Das Rheingold, and in 2016 she returned as Helena in A Midsummer Night's Dream

-Recent engagements include Alice in Verdi's Falstaff with L'Opéra Théâtre de Metz Métropole; the title role in Floyd’s Susannah with Florentine Opera; Queen Elizabeth I in Britten's Gloriana with Voicebox Opera in Concert; Rosalinde in Die Fledermaus and the First Lady in The Magic Flute with Edmonton Opera; Miss Jessel in The Turn of the Screw and Anna in #UncleJohn for Against the Grain Theatre.
+Recent engagements include Elizabeth in the Canadian Opera Company Ensemble's school tour of Second Nature; Alice in Verdi's Falstaff with L'Opéra Théâtre de Metz Métropole; the title role in Floyd’s Susannah with Florentine Opera; Queen Elizabeth I in Britten's Gloriana with Voicebox Opera in Concert; Rosalinde in Die Fledermaus and the First Lady in The Magic Flute with Edmonton Opera; Miss Jessel in The Turn of the Screw and Anna in #UncleJohn for Against the Grain Theatre.

 Betty grew up in Ladysmith, B.C. and attended the University of Victoria, graduating with degrees in both music and education.
 She joined the Canadian Opera Company Ensemble Studio in 2006.